 Mathematical Institute, Computer Science, and Engineering at the University of Oxford on Overleaf

-The Mathematical Institute, Department of Computer Science, and Department of Engineering at the University of Oxford are providing Overleaf Professional features for all staff and students with departmental IT accounts.
+The Mathematical Institute, Department of Computer Science, and Department of Engineering at the University of Oxford are providing Overleaf Professional features for all staff, researchers and postgraduates with departmental IT accounts.
 Overleaf is a collaborative, online LaTeX editor, and Overleaf Professional features include real-time track changes, unlimited collaborators, and full document history.

 Overleaf is designed to make the process of writing, editing and producing your research papers and project reports much quicker for both you and your collaborators.
 Overleaf can also be linked to other services to best fit into your workflow.